andrewiggins/tachometer-reporter-action/README.md

 To prevent this situation, where older out-of-date results could override the latest results, only results that come from a workflow run with a run number equal or higher to the current run number in the comment will be written.

+### Cooperative comment locking

+If you action has multiple benchmarks running in different jobs, it is possible that the reporter-action will try to overwrite each other's results if both jobs read the comment before either has updated it with their results.
+In this situation, both jobs get a view of the comment with no results and only adds their results to the comment.
+The last job whose update is written would override the update of the other job.

+To mitigate this situation, this action implements a basic "locking" mechanism on the comment.
+Before any job can make significant changes to the comment, it must first write an empty `div` to the comment with an ID and wait a short time to ensure all other jobs have seen it's `div`, claiming the comment as locked. if another job sees that this div exists, it will wait a random amount of time before trying to acquire the comment lock for itself.
+This protocol is perfect, but it is likely good enough for our purposes.